CascaTheGreat/EMTVault/Chapter 25 - Gynecologic Emergencies/Gynecologic Anatomy and Physiology.md

 ### Physiology
 The menstrual cycle is driven by monthly hormone.
 If no fertilized egg implants in the uterus, the uterine lining sheds (roughly every 28 days).
 Initial onset is **menarche**, cessation is **menopause**. **Premenstrual syndrome** occurs 7-14 days before onset of flow (fluid retention, breast pain, headache, cramping, emotional changes)
-**Amenorrhea** is the absences of stopping of menses (time of menstruation).
+**Amenorrhea** is the absences of menses (time of menstruation).
 Common in athletes, or when body fat is low, or by stress.